Silent Guardians of Quality

 Performance Testing

-Imagine a beautifully crafted software with many features.
+IImagine a beautifully crafted software with many features.
 But the moment it hits a substantial user load, it crumbles.
 This is where performance testing comes into play, ensuring the application is robust under expected load and then stress.
+It is the practice of proving not just that a system works, but that it can endure.

-Performance testing does not focus on whether the features work but on how well they work under varying levels of demand.
-It simulates real-life loads to identify bottlenecks.
 It answers questions like: How many users can it handle?
 Will it still perform smoothly when multiple functions are being used simultaneously?
 How can it degrade gracefully?
+And most importantly, what warning signs should be in place before failure happens?

 User Acceptance Testing